zalando-stups/documentation/components/mint.rst

 .. _mint:

 ====
-Mint
+mint
 ====

-**Mint** is STUPS' secret distributor and rotator.
+**mint** is STUPS' secret distributor and rotator.
 Its main task is to constantly rotate service passwords or API keys and provide the secrets to the actual applications.

 How it works